danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 ## Background

 Rich text editing on Apple's platforms is pretty straightforward.
-Just create a `UITextView` in UIKit and an `NSTextView` in AppKit and use `NSAttributedString`, and they will automatically support fonts, styles, text alignment, etc., as well as image image attachments and other kind of rich content.
+Just use a `UITextView` in UIKit, an `NSTextView` in AppKit, and use `NSAttributedString`, and they will automatically support fonts, styles, text alignment, image attachments, etc.

-Unfortunately it's not that easy.
-Many tasks are actually pretty complicated, and multi-platform support makes things even worse, since UIKit and AppKit handle attributed strings quite differently.
+No, unfortunately it's not that easy.
+Many things are very complicated, and multi-platform support makes things worse, since UIKit & AppKit handle many things quite differently.

-Adding SwiftUI to the mix makes it even more complex, since we have to bridge the platform-specific views in a way that works on all platforms.
-We also need some way to let SwiftUI affect the platform-specific views, and for the views and their delegates to update SwiftUI as well.
+Adding SwiftUI to the mix makes it even more complex, since we have to bridge platform-specific views in a way that works on all platforms.
+We also need some way to let SwiftUI affect the platform-specific views, and for the views to update SwiftUI as well.

-All in all, this is quite complicated, which is why I'm happy to announce that my wonderful client [Oribi]({{page.oribi}}) has given me permission to open-source a rich text engine that I created as part of a project for them.
+All in all, this is quite complicated, which is why I'm happy to announce that my wonderful client [Oribi]({{page.oribi}}) has given me permission to open-source a rich text engine that I have created as part of a project for them.

 The result is an open-source library called [RichTextKit]({{project.url}}) which you’re able to use in your own projects.
 Many thanks to [Oribi]({{page.oribi}}) for letting me open-source this!

 ## Designing for multi-platform

-When building a multi-platform rich text engine that should also support SwiftUI, I was careful to design the foundation as platform-agnostic as possible.
-Designing for the unknown is often a vain task, but here I just designed it in a way that I thought would made sense for both UIKit and AppKit.
+When building a multi-platform rich text engine that also supports SwiftUI, I was careful to design the foundation as platform-agnostic as possible.
+Designing for the unknown is often a vain task, so I just designed it in a way that I thought would made sense for all cases.

-Long story short, I made a few assumptions that didn't hold true when I started developing the macOS version.
-For instance, I assumed that `UITextView` and `NSTextView` scrolls in the same way (spoiler alert - they don't).
-However, having a platform-agnostic foundation made such adjustments manageable.
+Long story short, many assumptions didn't hold true when I started developing the macOS version.
+For instance, I assumed that `UITextView` and `NSTextView` scrolls in the same way (they don't).
+However, having a solid foundation made such adjustments manageable.

 One example is how to set up these views.
-We use `UITextView` in UIKit and `NSTextView` in AppKit, but since we'll have to override some parts and add more rich text-specific functionality later, let's create a new `RichTextView` view for both platforms:
+We use `UITextView` in UIKit and `NSTextView` in AppKit, but since we have to override things and add rich text-specific functionality, we can create a custom `RichTextView` view for both platforms:

 ```swift
 #if os(iOS) || os(tvOS)